 Course Schedule :: Project

-The primary textbook is Introduction to Information Retrieval, Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schutze, Cambridge University Press.
+The primary textbook is IIR: Introduction to Information Retrieval, Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schutze, Cambridge University Press.
 2008.
 Available at Cambridge University Press, at Amazon, and other fine booksellers.

-We'll also read some selections from:
+We may also read some selections from: